urosevic/head-footer-code/readme.txt

 Donate link: https://urosevic.net/wordpress/donate/?donate_for=head-footer-code
 Tags: wp_head, wp_footer, head footer code, custom head script, custom footer script, google analytics, pixel tracking, tracking code, javascript, scripts, site verification, css
 Requires at least: 4.9
-Tested up to: 5.1.1
+Tested up to: 5.2.0
-Stable tag: 1.0.9.1
+Stable tag: 1.2.0
 Requires PHP: 5.6
 License: GPLv3 or later
 License URI: http://www.gnu.org/licenses/gpl-3.0.html

-Easy add site-wide and/or article specific custom code before the &lt;/head&gt; or &lt;/body&gt; by hooking to wp_head and wp_footer.
+Easy add site-wide and/or article specific custom code before the &lt;/head&gt; or &lt;/body&gt; or opening &lt;body&gt; by hooking to wp_head, wp_footer and wp_body_open.
 Multisite is supported!

 == Description ==

-Let we say that you have been told to add some custom code (HTML, JavaScript or CSS style) to page's `<head>` (like site verification code, custom styles, webfont link, etc), or just before `</body>` (like pixel tracking, analytics code, heatmap code, etc), but you are not programmer.
+Let we say that you have been told to add some custom code (HTML, JavaScript or CSS style) to page's `<head>` (like site verification code, custom styles, webfont link, etc), just before `</body>` or right after opening `<body>` (like pixel tracking, analytics code, heatmap code, etc), but you are not programmer.
 Then you can use Head &amp; Footer Code to do that.

-Simply go to Tools &rarr; Head &amp; Footer Code in your website admin dashboard, and insert custom code to HEAD or FOOTER section (depending what you have to do).
+Simply go to Tools &rarr; Head &amp; Footer Code in your website admin dashboard, and insert custom code to HEAD, BODY or FOOTER section (depending what you have to do).

 If you have to insert some custom code specific for individual article (post, page, custom post type), then you can use Article specific metabox while you editing post/page/custom post type (check out [Screenshots](https://wordpress.org/plugins/head-footer-code/screenshots/)).
 There you can also set should that specific code be appended to site-wide code defined on **Tools** &rarr; **Head &amp; Footer Code**, or should be overwritten.